nteract/docs-old/commutable/index.md

 Notebook file.
 Using commutable, you can create a Notebook document, append cells, update outputs, clear outputs, update the content of a cell and much more. commutable is written in [TypeScript]() so type-checking is enforced on all methods.
 Let's get started with commutable.

+## Prerequisites

-We'll be working in the shell and the Node REPL so make sure that you have those handy.
+We'll be working in the shell and using the Node REPL (read-eval-print-loop or a fancy way of saying "enter a command and get a response back").
+So, you'll need to be familiar with how to:

+- open a Terminal
+- enter basic commands in the shell
+- install Node and npm on your system

+## Installing commutable

 Let's start off by installing commutable. commutable is an npm package so we can install it by using